To Bag is to Prune

 This representation shows trees are very singular "additive" models.
 It is clear that $d_{x,i}$ better be a good choice, because it is not going away: any term in the model building pass will be multiplied by it.
 By construction, no term added later in the expansion has the power to entirely undo the damage of a potentially harmful first split.
 In other words, splitting the sample is an \textit{irreversible} action.
 This is what guarantees that steps occurring past $s^*$ will not alter what was constructed before it.

 Now, let us look at a toy boosting model where the base learners are single-split trees (stumps) and the learning rate is $\nu$.
 An important difference with the above is that step $s$ leading to

 is absolutely possible.
-In words, by additivity, it is possible to correct any step that eventually turned out to be suboptimal in the search for a close-to global optima.
-With the randomization induced in Stochastic Gradient Boosting and other practical aspects, this is unlikely to happen exactly in those terms.\footnote{Stochastic Gradient Boosting \citep{friedman2002} randomly selects a subset of observations at each step to train the weak learner.} Nevertheless, a small $\nu$ and a large number of steps/trees in the additive model will mechanically increase the algorithm's potential for "reversibility".
+In words, by additivity, it is possible to correct any step that eventually turned out to be suboptimal in the search for a close-to global optimum.
+With the randomization induced through \texttt{P} + \texttt{DA}, this is unlikely to happen exactly in those terms.
+Nevertheless, a small $\nu$ and a large number of steps/trees in the additive model will mechanically increase the algorithm's potential for "reversibility".
 Indeed, \cite{rosset2004boosting} detail an equivalence between a procedure similar to the above and LASSO.
 If $\nu \rightarrow 0$, $ \text{\# of steps}\rightarrow \infty$ and regressors are uncorrelated, they obtain the LASSO solution -- a \textit{global} solution.
 Thus, there is an imminent tension between how close to a global optimization \eqref{boosting_correction} can get and its capacity to generate inner randomization sufficiently to be dispensed from tuning the stopping point.